-- Starts: 16/09/2018 10:30 am
+- Starts: 15/09/2019 10:30 am

-- Ends: 16/09/2018 4:30 pm
+- Ends: 15/09/2019 4:30 pm

 Liberation festival with a colourful children’s fleamarket from 10.30 am-4.30 pm on the museum grounds with many other activities for children.
-Entry fee adults € 3,00 (incl. parking, museum and festival).
+Entry fee adults € 5,00 (incl. parking, museum and festival).
 Free admission for children under 18.

-– 2nd hand booksale WW2;
+– 2nd hand booksale WW2

-– Radioshow with receiving and sending equipment from WW2;
+– Radioshow with receiving and sending equipment from WW2

-– Radio-controlled military model airplanes and classic cars;
+– Radio-controlled military model airplanes

-– Grateful Generation tours will organize exciting fieldtrips along the battlefields of Operation Market Garden in an authentic Willys MB from WW2 (2 to 3 persons).
+– Grateful Generation tours will organise exciting field trips along the battlefields of Operation Market Garden in an authentic Willys MB from WW2 (2 to 3 persons).
 Tours every half hour from 10.30am-4.30pm.
-Price: €7,50 per person, cash only (excl.
-Entry-fee € 3,- pp for museum, festivities and parking).
+Price: €8.50 per person, cash only (excl.
+Entry-fee € 5,- pp for museum, festivities and parking).